ddai00bit/voskan/README.md

 [Check Voskan live](https://www.muneebtatar.com/portfolio/projects/voskan/layouts/Example%201/)

-Voskan was named after Yervant Voskan, He was a Ottoman painter, sculptor, instructor, and administrator of Armenian descent.He is considered the first sculptor of Turkey.
+Voskan was named after Yervant Voskan, He was a Ottoman painter, sculptor, instructor, and administrator of Armenian descent.
+He is considered the first sculptor of Turkey.